ITR-MOD/ITR-VORTEX/Readme.md

 ## MOD MAKERS
 - Mods underneath a folder titled `LogicMods` gets put into `IntoTheRadius2/Content/Paks/LogicMods`
 - Pak mods are not seperated by folder and are put into `IntoTheRadius2/Content/Paks/Mods`
+    - Mods that are seperated by folder will be put into `IntoTheRadius2/Content/Paks/Mods/foldername`
-- Lua Mods are *not* fully working yet, and require to be packaged as `LuaMods/ModName/Scripts/main.lua` for the time being in your zips
+- Lua Mods are working, they require to be package like so
+    - `ModName/enabled.txt`
+    - `ModName/Scripts/`
+- You can create shared libraries for other lua mods, *please* package like so
+    - `ModName/shared/name.lua`
+    - if you dont, there is a high likelyhood that your shared files will be placed in `IntoTheRadius2/Content/Paks/LuaMods/shared/ITR2-Common`